CoreDNS

 - Fallback routing to different location if location has no active nodes

-Routing engine is rolled out to each location with edgecdnx.com/routing label in the cluster metadata
+Roll out this engine to each location where edgecdnx.com/routing label is set in metadata

 Static Prefix routing